coveooss/gotemplate/README.md

-      --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate
+      --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate -c, --color                 Force rendering of colors event if output is redirected

 Args:
   [<files>]  Template files to process